 Vascular Medicine Fellowship Program

 The Vascular Medicine fellowship is a non-ACGME-accredited one-year training program.
 It is designed for physicians who have already completed internal medicine residency training and are seeking additional expertise in the care of vascular patients.
+Additional training in cardiovascular medicine is not a requirement.
 Training is clinically based, with experience in both the outpatient and inpatient settings, as well as in vascular imaging.

 Trainees in the Vascular Medicine Fellowship Program are given intensive exposure to all facets of vascular disorders.
 Specific learning goals for their 12-month fellowship include gaining competence in the following areas:

 - Identification and acute and long-term management of patients with atherosclerotic peripheral arterial disease (including lower extremity peripheral arterial disease and carotid, renal or subclavian artery stenosis) and venous diseases (including venous insufficiency and May-Thurner syndrome).
 Fellows will also become proficient in determining appropriate procedures for individual patients.

 - Identification and acute and long-term management of patients with lymphatic diseases, vascular wounds and thrombosis.
 Fellows will also gain an advanced knowledge of hematological testing of thromboembolic conditions.

 - Identification, acute and long-term management of patients with non-atherosclerotic peripheral arterial disease, including fibromuscular dysplasia, spontaneous arterial dissections, vasospastic disorders, thromboanginitis obliterans, and connective tissue disorders.